karinanikolova/URLShortenerApplication/README.md

 - Services - Contains business logic and service interfaces
 - Validation - Contains a custom URL validation attribute and a custom route constraint for short URL validation
 - Views - Contains Razor views for URL input, error display, and statistics

+📁 URLShortenerApp.Tests Directories:
+- Mocks - Contains a database mock for testing purposes
+- Tests - Contains unit tests for the application services

 ## 📦 Prerequisites
 - An IDE (e.g., Visual Studio 2022+ or Visual Studio Code)